alecmdunton/alecmdunton.github.io/_pages/about.md

 Current Research Interests
 ======

-The following topics encapsulate most of the work I've done as a PhD student at CU and during my two summer internships at Lawrence Livermore National Laboratory.
+The following topics encapsulate most of the work I've done as a PhD student at CU and my two summer internships at Lawrence Livermore National Laboratory.

 Nonlinear Dimensionality Reduction
 ------